-Use of Free and Low-Cost Services
+Use of Non-UC Technology Services

-Free/low-cost services often seem like good options to meet our business (and personal) needs, and under certain circumstances they are appropriate to use.
+Non-UC services often seem like good options to meet our business (and personal) needs, and under certain circumstances they are appropriate to use.
 It is important to remember, though, that when you use these services, your data is in someone else's hands.

-The “click-to-accept” agreements that these services use have not been reviewed or approved by UC and may introduce security risks for your information.
+The “click-to-accept” agreements that these services typically use have not been reviewed or approved by UC and may introduce security risks for your information.
 UC and UCSC privacy and security policies apply to all University data, whether it is on UC or non-UC systems.

 A UC-approved service agreement is required for non-UC systems that store, receive, process or publish restricted information.
 Work with Procurement & Business Contracts to establish a service agreement employing UC-approved terms and conditions addressing information security and privacy requirements, including encryption.